TedYooMCT/BlackJack/README.md

 ## Key Learning Opportunities:

-Gain insights into probability theory and its applications in card games.
+Gain insights into probability theory and its applications in card games - more information inside Players/TablePlayers folder - README.md
-Develop and train a reinforcement learning agent from scratch.
-Explore RL algorithms and strategies to optimize decision-making.
+Develop and train a reinforcement learning agent from scratch  - more information inside Players/RLPlayers folder - README.md Explore RL algorithms and strategies to optimize decision-making.

 ## Getting Started: